redis-field-engineering/dynatrace-activegate-for-redis-enterprise/README.md

 * [Database metrics dashaboard](dashboards/Redis_Enterprise_Database.json)
 * [Active Active metrics dashboard](dashboards/Redis_Enterprise_Database_Active_Active.json)

-To get started more quickly, you can import these dashboard configuration into the Dynatrace management console.
+To get started more quickly, you can import these dashboard configurations into the Dynatrace management console.
 The above dashboard will look like this:

 ![Cluster Dashboard](docs/cluster_dashboard.png)